samuelwilliams413/samuelwilliams413.github.io/chukchuk/void.md

 ## **Cyborg Crusader**

+> Crusaders serve the militant arm of the Church of TechnoChrist, ready to stand guard over the religion’s holy places and to be its swift, avenging arm against those who resist its truth.

 - HP : d8 + CON
 - Attack Damage : 1d6 (all melee weapons)
 - Armour: Heavy - 8